 Overall Price Range

 A flea comb, at $4.31, is among the least expensive options, while shampoos and sprays range from about $12 to $20.
 On the higher end, are prescription medicines in the $30 range and a collar for $50.
+Prices may also vary depending on the retailer.
 For prices on prescription treatments, check with your veterinarian.

 Top 10 Flea Treatments for Dogs

 - This is a single box with six tablets.

 - You may purchase this product without a prescription.